chocolateboy/range/README.md

 - build - compile the library and save it to the target directory
 - clean - remove the target directory and its contents
 - rebuild - remove the target directory and regenerate the build
-- test - typecheck the codebase, compile the library, and run the test suite
+- test - rebuild the library, and run the test suite

 </details>